kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 ## Support in the Istio Module

 The Istio module fully supports both types of sidecar containers.
-In particular, in case of Istio version update it detects which workloads should be restarted and this mechanism works with both sidecar types.
+In particular, during Istio version's update, the module detects which workloads should be restarted and restarts both sidecar types.

-## Example: Differences Between Regular and Native Sidecars
+## Example: Istio Proxy as a Native Sidecar

 1. Create a `test` namespace with Istio injection enabled: